top of page

 Alexandra is currently continuing her music education under Jim Bruno, and is the lead vocalist of Retro Notes.
 To learn more about her, please visit: www.alexandrabeltran.org

-BENDIK KLEVELAND (SAXOPHONE, CLARINET, VOCALS)
+BENDIK KLEVELAND (SAXOPHONE, CLARINET, HARMONICA, VOCALS, TAP DANCE)

 GÜNES AYBAY (DRUMS, PERCUSSION)